 No. Ellie doesn't think like that.
 She's got this huge responsibility, and all she does is cry about it.
 She wants to be a regular teen, dancing and driving expensive cars and going on dates.
 She's so irresponsible it makes me sick.
 I don't need a perfectly selfless, caring, flawless heroine - I like flawed characters best.
 But this was just dumb.
 She literally spent half the book crying, whining, arguing, snapping at her friends and family, and generally trying to wring all the goodies out of life for herself . . . as if she deserved them.

 Will was just pitiful, I don't know what else I can say.
 He had no personality except for being the perfect YA love interest.
+And seriously?
+The soul-mate angle again?
+Eurgh.
+I am so sick of soul-mates.
+Don't people realize that it takes all the interest out of a romance?

 At least there wasn't a love triangle, I suppose.